ristau/Tweetster/README.md

 The following **additional** features are implemented:

-- [X] Implemended section header that displays date and time of tweet (shown in Week 4 GIF, removed in Week 5)
+- [X] Implemented section header that displays date and time of tweet (shown in Week 4 GIF, removed in Week 5)

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):